open-telemetry/opamp-spec/specification.md

 support the new capability.
 This field MUST be always set.

+This field MUST be set in the first AgentToServer sent by the Agent and MAY be omitted in subsequent AgentToServer messages by setting it to UnspecifiedAgentCapability value.
+An Agent MAY update its' AgentCapabilities.AcceptsRemoteConfig capability at ANY time after the first message.
+If the capability is enabled, the server MAY offer a new remote configuration.
+If the capability is dsiabled, the server MUST NOT send a remote configuration update.

 ```protobuf
 enum AgentCapabilities {
     // The capabilities field is unspecified.